FoxDotBuild/Cya/README.md

 Cya is capable of running the [MicroPython](https://micropython.org/) version of the python programming language.
 MicroPython must first be installed on Cya's ESP-32 in order to run programs that control Cya.
 The MicroPython directory contains instructions for installing MicroPython on Cya in addition to a number of MicroPython examples and libraries for controlling Cya.

 ## Documentation
 Topic specific documentation is included in the directories where it applies.
-More general documentation is in the DOcs directory.
+More general documentation is in the Docs directory.
 Additionally, be sure to look in the images directory for help in assembling Cya.